Minority/women business development

 Policy statement | Management commitment | Doing business with TI

 Minority- and women-owned business enterprises (MWBEs) have delivered innovative products and services to TI for more than 20 years.
 We benefit by receiving creative, diverse and cost-effective solutions to our business problems.
 Just as importantly, we are able to fuel local business development, contribute to economic growth, and create jobs – ultimately enhancing the communities in which we work.

 Our objective is to provide procurement opportunities to certified MWBEs so that they can successfully compete for our business.
-Requiring certification gives our company more confidence in the credibility of our spending metrics, while suppliers benefit from their relationships with certification agencies.
+A certified MWBE has been verified by a third party that the business is majority-owned, by a U.S. ethnic minority or a woman.
+Requiring certification gives our company more confidence and accuracy in our annual spending totals with MWBEs while suppliers benefit from their relationships with certification agencies.

 Although we do not have supplier diversity initiatives tailored to other specific groups (such as veterans or gay and lesbian professionals), our sourcing strategy is completely inclusive.
 It encompasses all qualified professionals and companies that have a relevant product or service to offer TI.